Need a little help with curved piecing? Or maybe just a confidence boost? Below find all the steps for making block A1/A2 of the Looper Quilt.

 Here’s what it looks like once sewn.
 If you think you have a little pucker, try pressing it before doing any seam ripping.
 A lot of times they will press right out.

 Press piece B up and away from piece A (so you are essentially pressing the seam allowance towards piece B).
 Don’t drag the iron around when you’re pressing because again, it’s easy to distort the edges of the curved piece.
+A spritz of water will help melt everything right into place.
 (These curved seams are really satisfying to press FYI)

 Keep adding curved pieces in increasing size order, following the exact same steps.
 Here’s the next piece, template C.